Armenia in the Junior Eurovision Song Contest: History

-Despite being included on the final list of participating countries, Armenia withdrew from the contest in November 2020 due to the ongoing Nagorno-Karabakh war.
-It was later revealed that Maléna had been internally selected to represent Armenia with the song "Why".
-With the Nagorno-Karabakh war ending on 10 November, Armenia's head of delegation David Tserunyan wrote on Instagram that the country "will come back stronger than ever".
+Despite being included on the final list of participating countries, AMPTV announced its withdrawal from the contest on 5 November 2020 due to the ongoing Nagorno-Karabakh war.
+It was later revealed that Maléna had been internally selected to represent Armenia and later released her intended entry "Why" on 29 November 2020.
+With the Nagorno-Karabakh War ceasefire agreement on 10 November, Armenia's head of delegation David Tserunyan announced on Instagram post that the country "will come back stronger than ever".
 On 2 September 2021, it was confirmed by the EBU that Armenia would return to the 2021 contest in France.
-Armenia again selected Maléna, who ultimately won the contest with 224 points.
+AMPTV announced on 17 November 2021 that it had reselected Maléna, and fully revealed her entry "Qami Qami" on 19 November 2021.
+The contest took place on 19 December 2021 and Maléna ultimately won the contest with 224 points.
+Armenia placed third with the Jury Vote receiving 115 points, and it had won the Online Vote with 109 points.
+After her victory, Maléna returned to Armenia where she landed at Zvartnots International Airport in Yerevan and was greeted by a crowd of fans and press.

-It was confirmed on 21 December 2021 that Yerevan, Armenia would host the Junior Eurovision Song Contest 2022.
-Armenia was represented by Nare with the song "Dance!", which finished second place with 180 points.
+Following Armenias victory, the EBU confirmed on 21 December 2021 that Armenia would host the Junior Eurovision Song Contest 2022.
+Later it was confirmed that the contest would be held in the Karen Demirchyan Complex in Yerevan on 11 December 2022, it would also be the same venue where the 2011 Contest was held.
+Armenia internally Nare with the song "Dance!", which finished second place with 180 points.
+This result gave Armenia its fifth runner-up result in the Contest.

 In 2023, Armenia was represented by Yan Girls and the song "Do It My Way", which finished third out of sixteen participants with 180 points.
-In 2024, Armenia was represented by Leo with the song "Cosmic Friend", placing eighth out of seventeen with 125 points.
+In the contest, Armenia was represented by Leo with the song "Cosmic Friend", placing eighth out of seventeen with 125 points.

+In the contest, AMPTV internally selected Albert, with the song "Brave Heart".
+Armenia ultimately finished in fourth place, scoring 175 points.
+In wake of Armenia–Azerbaijan peace agreement initialed earlier that year, the Azerbaijani national jury awarded Armenia with 3 points, marking the first time in any Eurovision event that Azerbaijan's jury awarded points to Armenia.